Little Lord Fauntleroy Suits: Garments

 Figure 1.--Here we see an unidentified American boy wearing a classic.
 Fauntleroy outfit.
 Note the very fancy Fauntleroy blouse which is so large that you can hardly see his cut-away jacket.
 He also wears kneepants and long black stockings.
 He looks to be about 3 years old.

-A Fauntleroy suit was essentily a jacket, especially a cut away, jacket worn with a fancy blouse and kneepants.
+A Fauntleroy suit was essentily a jacket, especially a cut away, jacket worn with a fancy blouse and knee pants.
+One garment that was not common with Fauntleroy suits were vests.
+They were very common with suits at the time, but not with Fayntleroy suits.
 Several other garments, however were associated with Fauntleroy outfits.
 American boys wore Fauntleroy suits with a variety of headwear.
 The most common was the wide-brimmed sailor hat.
 Other head gear was worn, but was not nearly as popular as in Europe.
-The classic Fauntleroy suit of the mid-1880s was worn with a lace collar.
-After the turn of the 20th century, ruffled collars became more common.
-The large collar the boy here wears is a good example of this (figure 1).
-Some boys wore pin on lace collars rather than a fancy blouse.
+The classic Fauntleroy suit of the mid-1880s was worn with a large ruffled collar, sometimes timmed with lace.
+These were usually part of a fancy blouse.
+Lace collars were also worn, but were much less common.
+After the turn of the 20th century the Fauntleroy suits rapidly declined in popularity.
+The large collar the boy here wears is a good example of a pin on lace collar (figure 1).
+It was not part of a blouse, but rather a pin-on collar.
 The classic Fauntleroy jacket was a cut-away velvet jacket, but there were other styles.
-One of the most destinctive elements of the American Fauntleroy suit was that it was worn with large, carefully tied bows.
+Another destinctive elements of the American Fauntleroy suit was that it was often worn with large, carefully tied bows.
 Most boys wore large bows to match the large collars.
-Almost all Fauntleroy suits, except for kilt suits, were worn with kneepants.
+Almost all Fauntleroy suits, except for kilt suits, were worn with knee pants.
 Unlike England. knicker Fauntleroy suits were rare.
 American boys normally wore Fauntleroy suits with long black stockings.
 There were some exceptions here as not all Fauntleroy suits were black.
 There were also chronological changes especially after the turn of the 20 century.
 The boy here, gor example does mot look to be wearing black stockings, but it is difficilt to tell for sure (figure 1).
 Also note that they look to be expensive stockings--the material fits tightly and has a kind of sheen.
 They may even be silk.
 The American Fauntleroy suit was often worn with heavy high top shoes that looked like boots.
 The patent leather pumps and buckle shoes worn in England were much less common in America.

 Headwear